hollerith/ffs/README.md

        files not ignored by git will be searched.
 No search criteria will list all files.
 The program can follow symlinks and recursion can be limited to a number of depths.
 File search patterns which look like common glob are converted to the equivalent regex.
-If the ROOT argument contains such a pattern then it acts a shorthand for a start directory and file match.
+If the ROOT argument contains such a pattern then it acts as a shorthand for a start directory and file match.

 OPTIONS
        -f, --file=regex_pattern